Bicategories in Univalent Foundations

 \section{Introduction}

-Category theory (by which we mean 1-category theory) is established as a convenient language to structure and discuss mathematical objects and maps between them.
+Category theory (by which we mean 1-category theory) is established as a convenient language to structure and discuss mathematical objects and morphisms between them.
 To axiomatize the fundamental objects of category theory itself---categories, functors, and natural transformations---the theory of 1-categories is not enough.
 Instead, category-like structures allowing for ``morphisms between morphisms'' were developed to account for the natural transformations.
 Among those structures are \emph{bicategories}.
 Bicategory theory was originally developed by Bénabou \cite{10.1007/BFb0074299} in set-theoretic foundations.
 The goal of our work is to develop bicategory theory in univalent foundations.
 Specifically, we give a notion of a \emph{univalent bicategory} and show that some bicategories of interest are univalent, with examples from algebra and type theory.
-To this end, we generalize \emph{displayed categories} of Ahrens and Lumsdaine \cite{AhrensL19} to the bicategorical setting, and prove that the total bicategory spanned by a displayed bicategory is univalent, if the constituent pieces are.
-In addition, we show how to embed bicategories of which the hom-categories are univalent into univalent ones via the Yoneda lemma, and we show how to use displayed machinery to construct biequivalences between total bicategories.
+To this end, we generalize \emph{(univalent) displayed categories} of Ahrens and Lumsdaine \cite{AhrensL19} to the bicategorical setting, and prove that the total bicategory generated by a displayed bicategory is univalent, if the constituent pieces are.
+In addition, we show how to embed any bicategory with univalent hom-categories into a univalent bicategory via the Yoneda lemma, and we show how to use displayed machinery to construct biequivalences between total bicategories.

-\subparagraph*{Univalent foundations and categories therein} According to Voevodsky \cite{Voevodsky}, a foundation of mathematics specifies, in particular, three things: \begin{enumerate} \item a language for mathematical objects; \item a notion of proposition and proof; and \item an interpretation of those into a world of mathematical objects. \end{enumerate} By \enquote{univalent foundations}, we mean the foundation given by univalent type theory as described, \eg in the HoTT book \cite{hottbook}, with its notion of \enquote{univalent logic}, and the interpretation of univalent type theory in simplicial sets expected to arise from Voevodsky's simplicial set model \cite{simpset}.
+\subparagraph*{Univalent foundations and categories therein} According to Voevodsky \cite{Voevodsky}, a foundation of mathematics specifies, in particular, three things: \begin{enumerate} \item a language for mathematical objects; \item a notion of proposition and proof; and \item an interpretation of those into a world of mathematical objects. \end{enumerate} By \enquote{univalent foundations}, we mean the foundation given by univalent type theory as described, \eg in the HoTT book \cite{hottbook}, with its notion of \enquote{univalent logic}, and the interpretation of univalent type theory in Kan complexes expected to arise from Voevodsky's simplicial set model \cite{simpset}.